muckinger/activecollab-slack/README.md

 #### Default Channel (optional)

 The default channel is set to #general.
-You can set a custom one by changing the `SLACK_DEFAULT_CHANNEL`.
+You can set a custom one by changing the `SLACK_DEFAULT_CHANNEL`:
 `define('SLACK_DEFAULT_CHANNEL', '#example');`